JasonEtco/actions-toolkit/README.md

 #### token (optional)

-You can choose to pass a custom token used for authenticating with the github API.
+You can pass a custom token used for authenticating with the GitHub API:

 ```js
 const tools = new Toolkit({